Ole Jørgen Anfindsen: Professional career

-Anfindsen obtained a Ph.D. in computer science from the University of Oslo in 1997.
+Anfindsen obtained a PhD in computer science from the University of Oslo in 1997.
 His doctoral thesis, delivered at the Department of Informatics, was titled Apotram: an application-oriented transaction model.
 Anfindsen's research dealt with so-called xymphonic transactions in databases, a generalization of the classical transaction model.
 The research results later led him to form the company Xymphonic Systems to use the technology commercially.
 He has since been a senior research scientist at Telenor R&D, guest researcher at GTE Laboratories in Massachusetts and Sun Microsystems Laboratories in California, and adjunct associate professor at the Institute of Informatics at the University of Oslo.